Forzalab/particle-raincheck/README.md

 - Implement a command to load the world from disk
 - Implement a command to save the world to disk
 #### Particle class
-- Lightning travels in a straight line and stops when it hits something solid.
-If it touches water, the water turns into lightning.
-If it hits earth it turns into dirt.
 - Air moves in a straight line (ignoring gravity) bouncing off solid

 ### Jackson
 #### Particle class
 - Each type has a different physics movement type:
     - Dirt travels downwards and forms piles when it hits something solid
     - Water drips down and if it hits something solid it will slide sideways to find the lowest level.
 Water touching fire turns into air moving upwards
     - So if you turn stationary true on water it will not move even if a spot opens up beneath it
-- Earth is always stationary and solid
-- A .touch() method that gets called when another particle touches it.
-- Between .physics and .touch you can handle all interactions (fire x water, water x lightning, etc.)
+- Interaction (water x lightning, water x earth)
 ### Game class
-- It has to handle all input from mouse and keyboard using non-blocking I/O
+- It has to handle all input from using non-blocking I/O
+    - Keyboard input.
 - Implement a command to start simulating the world

 ### Ho